multiversx/mx-docs/docs/sdk-and-tools/notifier.md

       pushed on this route
     - `/events/finalized` (POST) -> when the block has been finalized, the events will be pushed on this route
-- Notifier check locker service (via Redis) and apply deduplication
+- Notifier checks locker service (via Redis) and apply deduplication
 - Notifier will push events to RabbitMQ if enabled, or via Websockets.
 If Websockets will be enabled an additional endpoint will be available:
     - `/hub/ws` (GET) - this route can be used to manage the websocket connection subscription